cscart/docs/en/user_guide/addons/vendor_debt_payout/configure.rst

 Install the Vendor-to-Admin Payments add-on :doc:`just like any other add-on </user_guide/addons/1manage_addons>`.
 After the installation, click on the add-on name to open its settings.
 Here you can do the following:

+* Decide if you want to set the same conditions for all your vendors, or set individual values for different vendor plans.

 * Decide what restrictions to apply to suspended vendors: hide their products and/or block their admin panels.

 * Decide whether to completely disable accounts of those vendors who don't pay their debts for a long time (and when to disable them).